slarse/slarse.github.io/content/blog/TOTW/reverse_search.md

 Have you ever found yourself furiously tapping the UP-arrow (or `ctrl+p`) to find a command that's probably waaaay up there?
-Would you be surprised if I told you theres a better way?
+Would you be surprised if I told you there's a better way?
 When you want to re-use a command you've written previously, and you know it's not the previous command, or the one before that, your first resort should be a _reverse search_.
 This can be accessed with `ctrl+r`.
 If you press that button combination, you should see something like this: